zero64801/koboldcpp-rocm/README.md

 - Please check out https://github.com/YellowRoseCx/koboldcpp-rocm

 ## Docker
+- The official docker can be found at https://hub.docker.com/r/koboldai/koboldcpp
-- KoboldCpp has a few unofficial third-party community created docker images.
+- KoboldCpp also has a few unofficial third-party community created docker images.
 Feel free to try them out, but do not expect up-to-date support:
   - https://github.com/korewaChino/koboldCppDocker
   - https://github.com/noneabove1182/koboldcpp-docker
 - If you're building your own docker, remember to set CUDA_DOCKER_ARCH or enable LLAMA_PORTABLE